Garrick Portsmouth Mark 2

-While the dimensions of both the Portsmouth and the Portsmouth Mark 2are the same, the earlier watch resembled a 40mm timepiece (actual diameter 42mm).
+While the dimensions of both the Portsmouth and the Garrick Portsmouth Mark 2 are the same, the earlier watch resembled a 40mm timepiece (actual diameter 42mm).
 The latter watch looks like a 42mm.
 This may be attributable to the dial colour or possibly the finishing of the case.
 Like the original Portsmouth, the Portsmouth Mark 2 is incredibly comfortable to wear.

 The sapphire crystal confers a wonderfully clear view of the dial.
 An explanation for this is the five coatings of anti-reflective treatment upon the sapphire crystal.
 Three coatings are applied to the external surface of the crystal, with two additional coatings applied on the inner surface.